sgovindaswamy/Projects-R-/Survival_analysis/README.md

 Disadvantages

-1)It doesn't consider other predictor variables or other risk factors while modeling 2)It assumes the data is normally distributed
+1) It doesn't consider other predictor variables or other risk factors while modeling
+2) It assumes the data is normally distributed